primalbeing/Audio-Iconography/README.md

 # Audio Iconography (In Beta)

 Audio Iconography is a minimal Android app designed to detect wired headphones and display an icon in the status bar.
 It was created for a specific use case as a personal project and as a favour to a friend.
-While it works in some scenarios, it is still in development and has many bugs, compatibility issues, and incomplete features.
+While it works in most scenarios, it is still in development.

 ## Development Status